A simple text editor is all you need to learn HTML.

 However, for learning HTML we recommend a simple text editor like Notepad (PC) or TextEdit (Mac).

-We believe using a simple text editor is a good way to learn HTML.
+We believe in that using a simple text editor is a good way to learn HTML.

-Follow the four steps below to create your first web page with Notepad or TextEdit.
+Follow the steps below to create your first web page with Notepad or TextEdit.

 Step 1: Open Notepad (PC)

 Open the Start Screen (the window symbol at the bottom left on your screen).
 Type Notepad.

 Open Start > Programs > Accessories > Notepad

 Also change some preferences to get the application to save files correctly.
 In Preferences > Format > choose "Plain Text"

 Then under "Open and Save", check the box that says "Display HTML files as HTML code instead of formatted text".

 Then open a new document to place the code.